Thunderbirds

 The inciting incident occurs at 11 minutes when The Hood attacks Tracy Island while the main International Rescue team is away on a rescue mission.
 He traps Jeff and the older brothers in Thunderbird 5 space station, sabotaging their oxygen supply.
 Tracy Island is taken over..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This demonstrates the protagonist's commitment to Alan makes the active choice to become a hero.
+This illustrates the protagonist's commitment to Alan makes the active choice to become a hero.
 He decides to infiltrate Tracy Island, rescue his family, and stop The Hood's plan - despite his father's earlier warnings.
 He crosses from passive child to active protagonist., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: The Hood discovers Alan's presence and captures him.
+Notably, this crucial beat False defeat: The Hood discovers Alan's presence and captures him.
 The Hood reveals his plan to use Thunderbird 2 to rob a bank in London, framing International Rescue as criminals.
 Alan realizes the stakes are higher than just saving his family - the organization's reputation is at risk., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 69 minutes (72% through) represents the emotional nadir.
 Here, Alan is defeated and captured again.
 The Hood mocks him as a failure, echoing his father's words that he's "not ready."
 Alan believes his father was right - he's just a kid who made everything worse.
 His recklessness has destroyed his family's legacy.
-Whiff of death: International Rescue may die as an organization., illustrates the protagonist at their lowest point.
+Whiff of death: International Rescue may die as an organization., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 79% of the runtime.
 Synthesis moment: Alan combines his youthful creativity with his father's wisdom.
 He formulates a plan that uses both courage AND caution.
 He realizes he doesn't have to prove himself alone - teamwork is the answer.
 Lady Penelope provides crucial help, and Alan accepts guidance while leading., demonstrating the transformation achieved throughout the journey.